The NHS’ Wasted Billions – Where Does All Our Money Go?

 - Theft from hospitals and other medical centres

-- Self-inflicted conditions and associated illnesses e.g. obesity and diabetes.
-(No excuse for eating junk food because healthy meals are cheaper, report finds)
+- Self-inflicted conditions and associated illnesses e.g. obesity and illnesses it causes like diabetes, drinking to oblivion (I’m not including alcoholism, just the binge drinkers who block up A&E) – (No excuse for eating junk food because healthy meals are cheaper, report finds)

 - Six figure ‘golden handshakes’ for departing executives and consultants